Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 Simple Balsamic Vinaigrette

-A classic, tangy low low-sodium vinaigrette dressing using pantry staples.
+A classic, tangy, low-sodium vinaigrette dressing using pantry staples.
+You’ll need:

 - 3 tbsp balsamic vinegar